rclone/rclone/docs/content/yandex.md

 [Yandex Disk](https://disk.yandex.com) is a cloud storage solution created by [Yandex](https://yandex.com).

-Yandex paths may be as deep as required, eg `remote:directory/subdirectory`.

 Here is an example of making a yandex configuration.
 First run

     rclone config